-American rock group Vampire Weekend is headed to Cleveland for the first time EVER since their formation in 2006.
-The band of New York natives will be taking the stage at Jacob’s Pavilion at Nautica on June 14th.
-This tour is groups most ambitious North American tour to date, running May 17 through October 8.
+Vampire Weekend is finally returning to Cleveland!!
+The band of New York natives will be taking the stage at Jacobs Pavilion at Nautica on June 14.
+This tour is group’s most ambitious North American tour to date.

 Though there is a